• Skip to primary navigation

 Print Recipe Pin Recipe

-Phirni is one of those comforting and classic Indian desserts that brings back so many memories.
-It’s creamy, slightly thick, and subtly flavored with saffron and cardamom.
+Phirni is one of those popular and classic Indian desserts.
+It is creamy, slightly thick, and subtly flavored with saffron and cardamom.
 This recipe is usually made on special occasions or festivals like Eid, Diwali or Holi.
-But you can make it and enjoy anytime you want.
+Recipe included with step by step pictures and video.

 Prep Time10 minutes mins